MohSensei/stm/README.md

 ## License / Status

-No license specified yet (personal demo / interview project).
+No license specified yet (personal demo).
 Feel free to read; not production‑hardened.

 ---

-## Contact

-Questions / feedback welcome.